 JLPT N2 Sample Test with Notes

 This is the practice test from JEES, but I’ve included notes on all the sections of the test explaining what to look out for, timing, and how many of each question is on the test.
-In order to access this information, be sure to click on the yellow question mark icon -> yellow question mark If you’d prefer the clean version, you can get that here.
+In order to access this information, be sure to click on the yellow question mark icon -> If you’d prefer the clean version, you can get that here.

 JLPT N2 Listening(mp3) and script